Tool steel: High carbon-chromium: the D series

 The D series of the cold-work class of tool steels, which originally included types D2, D3, D6, and D7, contains between 10% and 13% chromium (which is unusually high).
 These steels retain their hardness up to a temperature of 425 C. Common applications for these tool steels include forging dies, die-casting die blocks, and drawing dies.
-Due to their high chromium content, certain D-type tool steels are often considered stainless or semi-stainless, however their corrosion resistance is very limited due to the precipitation of the majority of their chromium and carbon constituents as carbides.
+Due to their high chromium content, certain D-type tool steels are often considered stainless or semi-stainless, however their corrosion resistance is less than stainless steel due to the precipitation of the majority of their chromium and carbon constituents as carbides.